 After discovering the famous deer park, make your way to Osaka – the food capital of Japan!

 Day 10 – Explore Osaka

-Osaka is a cosmopolitan city near the ancient capital of Kyoto, best known for its dynamic food and drinking culture.
-Long before Edo (Tokyo) became the capital of Japan, Osaka was the first true capital city (7 century, even before Nara) and it is seen as the birthplace of Japanese comedy.
-The people of Osaka are well-known for being cheerful and outgoing.
-Osaka has an interesting and distinctive character of its own.
+Osaka is a cosmopolitan city near the ancient capital of Kyoto and a must visit when in Japan.
+The city is best known for its dynamic food and drinking culture.
+Long before Edo (Tokyo) became the capital of Japan, Osaka was the first true capital city (7th century, even before Nara), but nowadays it is more known for its great nightlife and amazing food.
+Osaka is also seen as the birthplace of Japanese comedy and the people of Osaka are well-known for being cheerful and outgoing.
+Osaka has an interesting and distinctive character of its own, definitely something special!

 Day 11 – Day trip to Hiroshima

-Next morning take an early Shinkansen from Shin-Osaka to Hiroshima.
-Depending on which train you take you will reach Hiroshima in 1.5 – 2,5 hrs – your JR Rail Pass isn’t valid on all Shinkansen!
+Next morning take an early shinkansen from Shin-Osaka to Hiroshima for a day trip to the city of peace.
+Depending on which train you take you will reach Hiroshima in 1.5 – 2,5 hrs – your JR Rail Pass isn’t valid on all shinkansen trains.

 - Atomic Bomb Dome